cmason3/jinjafx_server/README.md

 </output>
 ```

-GitHub Flavoured Markdown doesn't support the use of HTML tags, but JinjaFx does allow the use of `<span>` tags within Markdown, which allows you to colour and change the style of your text.
+GitHub Flavoured Markdown doesn't support the use of HTML tags, but JinjaFx allows custom tags within Markdown, which allows you to change the colour of your text (i.e. `{red}Red Text{/red}`).
+The supported tags are as follows: 'red', 'green', 'blue' and 'highlight'.
 You can also paste in an image and it will convert it to a Base64 encoded Data URI that is formatted as Markdown.

 ### Ansible Vault